 Alison Melville, recorders and flutes

 This year’s salon will have a distinctly French flavour with the performance of Baroque Noëls and the Messe de Minuit by Marc-Antoine Charpentier.
 We’ll also enjoy a rare performance of excerpts from the cantata The Birth of Christ written in 1901 by the Hamilton-area composer Clarence Lucas.

-In addition to audience sing-along carols, our vocal soloists will each sing a Christmas "party piece" of their choosing.
+In addition to seasonal readings and audience sing-along carols, our vocal soloists will each sing a Christmas "party piece" of their choosing.

 What does Larry have to say?

 "I know I am not alone in having a soft spot for the warm and close camaraderie that is felt at Christmastime.
 It is a blessing to gather with friends and loved ones and celebrate the peace, hope and joy that lie at the centre of this rejuvenating season."

 Hosted and sponsored by TMT patrons Walter and Marina Unger.